5 Tips for Your 2021/2022 Registration Renewal (Reminder Email sent August 26, 2021)

 - Your CASLPO registration number.

-The College will send you an email message confirming the email address that is currently connected to your CASLPO member portal account.
+The College will send you an email message confirming the email address that is currently connected to your CASLPO registrant portal account.

 9. What email address should I use for my